 On January 31, 2019, we announced the 2019 program and budgets with South32 committing to fund the \$9.2 million budget for the Bornite Project.
-The funds, which represent the third and final tranche, maintain the Option Agreement in good standing, and were fully received during the quarter.
+The funds, which represent the third and final tranche, maintain the Option Agreement in good standing, and were fully received during the quarter ended February 28, 2019.